SDelgado90/CIS-344-Project/README.md

 Childcare Center Management System
 CIS 344 - Group Project

-**Group Members:** Sasha Delgado & Rasel Ali
+Group Members:Sasha Delgado & Rasel Ali

-## Overview
-This application is structured manage a daycare center for children aged 3 months to 3 years.
+Overview: This application is structured manage a daycare center for children aged 3 months to 3 years.
 It automates room assignments based on age, tracks attendance using relational joins, and processes billing via secure SQL transactions.

-## Installation & Setup Instructions
+Installation & Setup Instructions;
 To run this application locally, follow these steps:

-1. **Prerequisites:** - Install [XAMPP] (or any WAMP/MAMP stack) to run Apache and MySQL.
+Prerequisites: Install [XAMPP] (or any WAMP/MAMP stack) to run Apache and MySQL.
-2. **Database Configuration:**
+Database Configuration:
    - Open **phpMyAdmin**.
    - Create a new database named `childcare_db`.
    - Go to the **Import** tab and select the `database.sql` file in the repository.